 2019 Scholarship Recipients

 The NJAIHA has long recognized the importance of continuing the Industrial Hygiene legacy by welcoming young adults into our organization as they pursue their education and begin their careers.
 Each year scholarships are awarded to students who have demonstrated scholastic excellence in the study and promotion of environmental health and safety/industrial hygiene for the 2019/2020 academic year.
-NJAIHA is pleased to announce that six deserving students were awarded scholarships at our June 13, 2019 dinner meeting.
+NJAIHA is pleased to announce that six deserving students were awarded scholarships.

 - Faiza Nazir was awarded the Raymond Manganelli Scholarship and is currently pursuing her graduate degree at Rutgers University.